 “Normal procedure” calls for 3 sonograms and blood tests done about every 6 weeks.
 To have a complete list you can consult the website of the “istituto superiore di sanità“.
 You can see a full list of the tests prescribed by the Italian State Health System here.

 There isn’t a precise date, it should be when they feel prepared to choose.

-This is not a simple answer, a woman can choose any hospital she likes but is not guaranteed to have “her” gynecologist present unless she chooses to pay for private care where her gynecologist will be present but her choice of where will then be limited to the structures where her gynecologist is permitted to practice.
+This is not a simple answer, a woman can choose any hospital she likes but is not guaranteed to have “her” gynaecologist present unless she chooses to pay for private care where her gynaecologist will be present but her choice of where will then be limited to the structures where her gynaecologist is permitted to practice.

-The services are not under developed but the understanding of their role is.
-Ostetriche, which is actually a bit different than the English term of midwife, are the most important professional figures during pregnancy and birth.
+The services are not underdeveloped but the understanding of their role is.
+Ostetriche, which is actually a bit different than the English term of a midwife, are the most important professional figures during pregnancy and birth.
 Women are just beginning to understand this and that with medical doctors things do not always go smoothly and for this the percentage of Cesarian sections is high.

 They should inform themselves and choose the birth centre wisely and if is possible choose also their ostetrica.
 Questions to ask are: What is the Cesarian rate?, What is the episiotomy rate?, Is it possible to have rooming-in? (where the baby’s crib is placed by the side of the mother’s bed).

 Finding someone who understands their desires for their birth experience as well as someone who can be an advocate for them within the Italian structures.